 Over time, net position can serve as a useful indicator of a government's financial position.
-At December 31, 2023, the Corporation's assets exceeded liabilities by \$193,150.
-The largest asset is due from other governments which amounted to \$238,356 at December 31, 2023.
-These were for grants from the Ohio Department of Development (ODOD).
-The largest liability was due to other governments which relate to ODOD funding pass through to other governments for reimbursement of costs.
+At December 31, 2020, the Corporation's assets exceeded liabilities by \$372,344.
+The largest asset is assets held for resale which consists of the historic Delaware County jail.